alttch/bma-info/eva-mlkit/learning/regression/predicting.rst

 differ.

 To increase the model accuracy, continue training it with various production data.
-The more plant state the model has experience with, the more accuracy predictions it can output.
+The more plant state the model has experience with, the more accurate predictions it can output.